Tackling Bullying in the NHS - A collective call to action

 The Chartered Institute of Personnel and Development (CIPD) has produced a guide called Bullying at Work: Beyond Policies to a culture of respect to help personnel professionals and others deal more effectively with bullying, harassment and interpersonal conflict at work.

 The British Medical Association (BMA) website includes information on how to address bullying and harassment at work.
+The BMA has also published a promoting dignity at work booklet and workplace bullying and harassment of doctors: a review of recent research and policy recommendations.

 The Health & Safety Executive has produced advice for individuals who are being bullied.